spykelionel/notes-test-app/README.md

 A full-stack notes application with comprehensive automated testing demonstrating UI automation, API testing, and visual regression testing.

+> Note: The database secrets have been exposed for test purposes only.

 ## 🚀 Quick Start (1-2 minutes)

 ### Prerequisites